aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 ## **Extract Audio**

-Aspose.Slides for Java allows you to extract the sound used in slide show transitions.
+Aspose.Slides for Node.js via Java allows you to extract the sound used in slide show transitions.
 For example, you can extract the sound used in a specific slide.

 <<<<<<< HEAD
 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class and load the presentation with slide transitions.